gygelly/Candid/README.md

 TODO: all of this...

-If authorize throw an error, provide a way to catch this error client side
+If authorize throw an error, provide a way to catch this error client side.
+This is also assuming you are not using an iron:router hook.

 ```js
 Can.rescue = function () {
   //do something intelligent
 };
 ```

-ALT-IDEA: canDo could be a reactive var on the client side.
-You could do something like toast the error.

 ### Whitelisting